Kieffer Bellows: Playing career

 In September 2021 and August 2022, Bellows was signed to one-year contracts by the Islanders.
 Bellows opened the season with the Islanders, featuring on opening night before serving as a healthy scratch through 6 games before he was placed on waivers by the Islanders.
 Bellows was claimed off waivers the following day by the Philadelphia Flyers on October 27, 2022.
 Bellows was unable to establish himself within the Flyers, registering just 3 goals through 27 games with an assignment to AHL affiliate, the Lehigh Valley Phantoms during his tenure.

 As a pending restricted free agent, Bellows was not tendered a qualifying offer by the Flyers on 15 June 2023.
-He joined the Carolina Hurricanes on a PTO on September 12, 2023 but was released less than a month later.
+He joined the Carolina Hurricanes on a professional try-out agreement on September 12, 2023, but was released less than a month later.
 He subsequently joined the Toronto Marlies on a professional tryout contract (PTO) on October 30, 2023.
 Bellows was subsequently signed to an AHL contract for the remainder of the 2023–24 season with the Marlies and posted his most productive season of his professional career in notching 27 goals and 49 points through 52 regular season games.

 As a free agent in the off-season, Bellows secured an NHL contract after agreeing to terms on a one-year, two-way contract with the Nashville Predators on July 3, 2024.
 In the season, Bellows was recalled after impressing with the Milwaukee Admirals in the AHL, and made 19 appearances in the NHL for the Predators, adding 2 goals and 4 points.

 Having concluded his contract with the Predators, Bellows opted to pursue a career abroad after agreeing to a one-year contract with Swedish club, Brynäs IF of the SHL, on July 13, 2025.